go-plugify/go-plugify/README.md

-# go-portal
+# go-plugify

-go-portal is a lightweight framework that leverages Golang plugins to enable hot-patching and remote execution of code.
+go-plugify is a lightweight framework that leverages Golang plugins to enable hot-patching and remote execution of code.
-With go-portal, you can compile only the changed parts of your program locally, upload them, and execute them directly in the remote environment.
+With go-plugify, you can compile only the changed parts of your program locally, upload them, and execute them directly in the remote environment.

 This approach helps you: